 Step-by-Step: How to Ship Products to Amazon’s Warehouses

-So you’ve sourced your products and you’re now ready to start selling them to your potential customers.
+So you’ve sourced your products, contacted suppliers and received samples you’re happy with, and you’re now ready to start selling them to your potential customers.
 Since this is your first time with Amazon FBA, you’re all excited and pumped up until you realize and asked yourself, how are you actually supposed to do it?